Facebook bans ads for cryptocurrencies and ICOs

 - Rupert Murdoch suggests Facebook should pay 'trusted' publishers for news content

-Facebook concedes that it will almost certainly fail to catch every questionable cryptocurrency ad, and encourages users to report any which they feel breach the new policies.
+Facebook concedes that it will almost certainly fail to catch every questionable cryptocurrency ad, and encourages users to report any which they feel breach the new policy.

 In a blog post introducing the new policy, Facebook's product management director, Rob Leathern, said: